70% of women who have had three miscarriages will eventually have a baby.

 - Anatomical factors like a uterine septum, fibroids, or polyps can be detected by an X-ray of the uterine cavity (HSG).
 In some cases, a pelvic ultrasound or pelvic MRI is needed to further discern abnormalities noted on HSG.
 Many of these issues can be corrected with minimally invasive surgery.

 - Thrombogenic causes such as lupus anticoagulant, anticardiolipin antibodies, or beta 2 Glycoprotein.
 These are antibodies that may set up small clots between mother and fetal blood vessels, or prevent the cells involved in implantation and formation of the afterbirth from growing.
 Baby aspirin and low molecular weight heparin (Lovenox) may be helpful.
 Heparin works by reversing the inhibition of trophoblasts or early placental tissue by these autoantibodies.
-Heparin also increases the production of hCG the hormone of pregnancy by these trophoblasts.
+Heparin also increases the production of hCG, the hormone of pregnancy, by these trophoblasts.

 - Maternal Age: The role of maternal age significantly impacts fertility.
 As a woman ages, her egg quality declines.
 Poor egg quality will increase the risks for chromosomal issues and miscarriage.
+Unfortunately, there is no test available to directly assess egg quality.

 For more information, please watch Dr. Meyer’s video or read his blog on recurrent miscarriage (At the bottom of his blog, Dr. Meyer includes his opinion on how to complete a miscarriage – naturally or with a D and C procedure).